 This announcement is a huge win for transit riders and it is only possible because together we all have been advocating and organizing for years.
 We’ve always known that cheaper transit fares would make it easier to move through our city.
 We’ve known that cheaper fares would put money back in our pockets for our families.
 Now cheaper fares are happening because of our advocacy.

 But our work is not done.
 We need to make sure that more affordable fares become a permanent part of our transit system in Allegheny County – and we need your help.

 Now, we are organizing a group of advocates who want to learn more about getting involved in this discounted fare program and who will help us make it permanent.
-If you receive SNAP/EBT benefits, and if you want to get involved in the campaign, sign up below and our organizers will contact you about how to get involved:
+If you receive SNAP/EBT benefits, and if you want to get involved in the campaign, sign up above and our organizers will contact you about how to get involved.